shsyss/easychangedirectory/README.md

 ## Environment variable

-You can check all environment variable values with `ed --env`
+You can check all environment variable values with `ed --env`.

 - `_ED_SET_BG`
   - If the value is `1`, set black background